40tude/py-flashcards/static/md/14_data_structures.md

-Question : Can you show me how to implement a **linked list** in Python ?
+Question : Can you show me how to implement a **Linked List** in Python ?
 Answer   :

-* A linked list is a data structure where elements (nodes) are stored in a linear sequence, but each element points to the next one in the list.
+* A **Linked List** is a data structure where elements (nodes) are stored in a linear sequence, but each element points to the next one in the list.
 * Each node consists of two parts:
     1. the data
     1. a reference (or pointer) to the next node.